dexterleng/blog/content/posts/to-persist-is-to-fail.md

 draft = false
 +++

 Last semester, I was taking some difficult & verbose courses - linear algebra, computer organization, discrete maths.
-I absolutely refused to move on until I absolutely understood everything mentioned in the lecture.
+I refused to move on until I absolutely understood everything mentioned in the lecture.
 The result?
 I was stuck on chapter 2 for linear algebra until the finals, and ended up with a 2.6/5 GPA that semester.
 Funny story - I went to the exam and wrote only C for all my MCQs, left my written portion empty, and walked out an hour early with a B grade somehow.
 God knows why I didn't fail.

 My thought process was - Surely I'm missing something.
 I'm probably just one reading away, maybe if I rewatch this lecture I'll get it for sure... it'll click any time now, right?
 Well, sometimes it never does.